 Dual diagnosis treatment centers can be hard to come by.
 Most treatment facilities only focus only on substance use disorders or only on mental health conditions.
-A dual diagnosis treatment center, like Blueprints for Recovery, focuses on both, giving individualized treatment plans that give you the best chance at finding success in recovery.
+A dual diagnosis treatment center, like The PAC Program, focuses on both, giving individualized treatment plans that give you the best chance at finding success in recovery.

 Dual diagnosis is when a person has been diagnosed with both a substance use disorder and a mental health condition at the same time.1 Dual diagnosis treatment is the comprehensive treatment plan to address both disorders simultaneously.
 Most centers are not equipped to address both mental health conditions and drug addictions, so it is important to find a dual diagnosis treatment center.